-During the interview, the applicant receives instructions as to how to access the following documents from the website: the Eligibility & Selection Policy, Nonimmigrant Visas Policy, employment contract for residents, a Resident Physician Manual and benefits for that residency program.
+During the interview, the applicant receives instructions as to how to access the following documents from the website: the Eligibility & Selection Policy, Nonimmigrant Visas Policy, employment contract for residents, a Resident Physician Manual and benefits sheet which includes stipends, benefits, professional liability coverage, and disability insurance for that residency program.
 Hard copies of these documents are available upon request.
-The applicant should sign a receipt that they received instruction and/ or copies of the information and the signed receipt is sent to the Office of Medical Education.
+The applicant should sign a receipt that they received instruction and/or copies of the information and the signed receipt is sent to the Office of Medical Education.